-Lightning and surge protection for VDC and 4-20 mA output are available.
+Lightning and surge protection for VDC, SDI-12 and 4-20 mA output are available.
 This is achieved through the use of 2 protectors, one is integral to the transducer housing and one is provided for the outside line located at the surface and grounded to a DIN-Rail.
 Please remember this option must be factory installed at the time of order entry or as a factory upgrade.
 This option cannot be installed in the field.
+Lightning protection is also available for unit only.
 Contact customer service for details.

 Featuring quick response and low clamping voltages, these devices protect against fast rising voltage transients as well as severe current surges associated with lightning discharges up to 20,000 amperes.
 Following a surge, the protector automatically restores the line to normal operation and awaits the next surge without having to reset a breaker or replace a fuse.
-The power supply needs to be 12 VDC minimum and limited to 150 mA to avoid lock up of the gas tube after a suppression event.
-Transducers installed with this option have a lifetime warranty against damage due to all voltage surge events.
+The power supply needs to be limited to 150 mA to avoid lock up of the gas tube after a suppression event.
+Transducers installed with this option have a lifetime warranty against damage due to voltage surge.